 But no one owns #GivingTuesday.
 We don’t own #GivingTuesday. #GivingTuesday is a social movement focused on philanthropy and community.
 Nonprofits participate in all sorts of ways.
 Some run their own #GivingTuesday events and campaigns.
 Others participate in Mightycause’s #GivingTuesday event.
 Some stay true to the online giving intent of #GivingTuesday.
 And some nonprofits run campaigns that allow for checks, in-kind donations and more.
 There is no one “right” way to participate, but we believe our platform offers nonprofits of all sizes the best opportunity for success.
 This year, we’re waiving the platform fee for all nonprofits participating on Mightycause.
-Plus, all nonprofits registered for the event get exclusive access to premium features to help accelerate your fundraising into end of year giving.
+Plus, all nonprofits registered for the event get exclusive access to advanced features to help accelerate your fundraising into end-of-year giving.

 4. It’s not worth participating in #GivingTuesday.

 This has got to be the biggest and most dangerous #GivingTuesday misconception of them all!
 We know that running a fundraising campaign is a big commitment.
-And we understand that your nonprofit may be small, low on human resources and stretched thin.
+And we understand that your nonprofit may be small, low on human resources, and stretched thin.
 Registering takes time.
 Updating your Mightycause page takes time.
 Planning and executing a campaign takes time.
 And when you’re a small nonprofit, #GivingTuesday can seem like an intimidating commitment.
 But, really, it’s worth it.
 Trust us.